- Director of the Upper School

 - Ability to meet due dates in a timely manner

-- Interested in the development of Jewish Studies and Tanakh curricula in the context of real world
+- Interest in development of Jewish Studies and Tanakh curricula in the context of real world

 - Proficiency in the use of classroom technology, including but not limited to: Google Suite,

 Additional responsibilities include:

 - Leading a Middle School Shaharit group Monday-Thursday mornings

 - Serving as a point person for a club or other extracurricular activity

 - Teaching electives that may include a study of contemporary Israel